elpop/melate/README.md

                 or

                 melate.pl -l melate -c 20 -p

+            you can make a bash script to send the print output to file

+                #!/bin/bash
+                PRODUCT="melate revancha revanchita retro"
+                NUMBER="20 10"
+                for prod in $PRODUCT
+                do
+                    for count in $NUMBER
+                    do
+                        /usr/local/bin/melate.pl -l $prod -c $count -p > $prod"_"$count.log
+                    done
+                done

     -download or -d
             Download the results of draws of lottery products from the